Coin-Sack/Coin_Sack_Telegram_Bot/replies/commands.md

 Use my commands to get up-to-date information on Coin Sack!

-/about - view up to date, general project information /website - get a link to the project's website /whitepaper - download & read the project's whitepaper /contract - view the CS smart contract on the BSC Mainnet
+/about - view up to date, general project information /whitepaper - download & read the project's whitepaper /website - get a link to the project's website

+/contract - view the CS smart contract on the BSC Mainnet /price - see the CS token's current price
+/presale - get a link to the CS presale on DXLaunch

 /socials - get a list of all Coin Sack social medias /instagram - get a link to the Coin Sack Instagram